kragen/dercuano/README.md

 Status
 ------

-I’ve been hacking on this piece of shit for four and a half hours.
+I’ve been hacking on this piece of shit for six hours.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
 So far I have stuck 11 of them in, totaling 134K and 52,000 words.
 So I